poroping/terraform-provider-fortios/docs/resources/firewall_policy.md

 The `users` block contains:

 * `name` - Names of individual users that can authenticate with this policy.
-This attribute must reference one of the following datasources: `user.local.name` .
+This attribute must reference one of the following datasources: `user.local.name` `user.certificate.name` .
 * `ztna_ems_tag` - Source ztna-ems-tag names.
 The structure of `ztna_ems_tag` block is documented below.

 The `ztna_ems_tag` block contains: